-Development proposals in the Canalside Development Area shown on Map 6 should contribute to the recognition and improvement of the canal environment, including by:
+Development proposals in the Canalside Development Area shown on Map 7 should contribute to the recognition and improvement of the canal environment, including by:

 - i.
 Reinforcing existing and reinstating public access routes from street to towpath, and creating new access points where possible at: - i) Newhall Street - ii) Charlotte Street - iii) Near 32-35 Water Street - iv) Junction of Constitution Hill and Lionel Street - ii.
-Making provision on the sites of lost canal arms shown on Map 6 for: - i) Where possible, reinstating canal arms as an extension to the canal system; or - ii) Designing development so that a lost canal arm can be reinstated in future; or - iii) Otherwise providing publicly-accessible routes mimicking them; and/or - iv) Indicating the location of the former canal arm in the landscaping of proposed development. - iii.
+Making provision in respect of the sites of lost canal arms shown on Map 7 for: - i) To the extent practicable, providing publicly-accessible routes along the route of these arms; and / or - ii) Indicating the location of the former canal arm in the landscaping of proposed development.

+iii.
 Ensuring development does not 'turn its back' on the canal, allowing occupants visual amenity and providing natural surveillance while respecting the historic pattern of development around canals.
-Vehicle parking near the canal should be screened to reduce visual intrusion and provide a discreet, robust barrier to prevent them from entering the waterspace. - iv.
-Promoting a biodiverse canal ecosystem which supports delivery of the Jewellery Quarter Biodiversity Strategy and the Canal & River Trust project to increase biodiversity net gain, including by: - i) Using external lighting which is friendly to nocturnal species such as bats.
+Vehicle parking near the canal should be screened to reduce visual intrusion and provide a discreet, robust barrier to prevent them from entering the waterspace.

+iv.
+Promoting a biodiverse canal ecosystem which supports delivery of the Jewellery Quarter Biodiversity Strategy and the Canal & River Trust project to increase biodiversity net gain, including by:

+- i) Using external lighting which is friendly to nocturnal species such as bats.
 NB: floodlighting of the canal corridor is not permitted; - ii) Providing new or enhanced areas of leisure and amenity space which supports wildlife; and - iii) Linking planting schemes to the Canal & River Trust's planting strategy for Birmingham city centre.